 I’ve been trying to work out Tomas’ accent and I ask him if he’s German.
 He tells me that he is from Austria.
 I ask him if I have offended him.
 He says not, but then pauses and says “well maybe a little bit”.
 The look on his face suggests that this is a major understatement.
 I was only trying to be friendly, but I’m now worried that he might try to guide me off a cliff.

-spectacular.
-The sheer cliffs on both sides of the Gorge are up to 500 metres high in places, and these together with the trees in the base of the gorge provide almost constant shade from the blistering sun.
+sheer cliffs on both sides of the Gorge are up to 500 metres high in places, and these, together with the trees in the base of the gorge, provide almost constant shade from the blistering sun.

 The track isn’t getting any easier.
 We walk along the face of a cliff along two rudimentary wooden walkways, and then climb down another cliff on a wooden ladder.
 The ladder looks like it’s been designed to be used by giants.
 The spacing between the rungs is enormous; Issy’s not short, but she can only get from one rung to the next by jumping.

 We reach the aptly named Oasis Cafe at the end of the Gorge.
 After a few well earned drinks we get back on our bus for the drive down to the tiny coastal village of Sougia on Crete’s remote south coast.
 We have a bite of lunch and settle in on some sunlounges under an umbrella on the beach.
 The sea seems much calmer here than on the north coast, and the beach is black pebbles rather than golden sand.